grantlemons/vocab-rust/README.md

 ## Compiling

-- Clone this project into a folder.
+- Clone this project into a directory.
 - Use the command line to run `cargo build --release`

 ## Executing